 The areas of special flood hazard identified by FEMA in a scientific and engineering report entitled, "The Flood Insurance Study for Marshall County, South Dakota and Incorporated Areas” dated December 21, 2023, accompanying FIRMs, and any Letters of Map Change including Letters of Map Amendment, Letters of Map Revision based on Fill, and Letters of Map Revision, thereto are hereby automatically adopted by reference and declared to be a part of this ordinance.

-SECTION B.1.
-USE OF BEST AVAILABLE DATA

-HIGHER STANDARD OPTION

-The community has elected to adopt Best Available Data, defined in ARTICLE III, SECTION A. LANDS TO WHICH THIS ORDINANCE APPLIES, to regulate floodplain development in addition to utilizing the effective FIRMs, FHBM, FIS, and/or FBFM.
-Where Best Available Data contradicts the FIRMs, FHBM, FIS, and/or the FBFM, the more restrictive data shall be utilized.

 SECTION C. ESTABLISHMENT OF FLOODPLAIN DEVELOPMENT PERMIT